Using the JAWS Scripts For Youtube

 - Say Time.
 This command will speak the current time position in the playing video as well as the video's length.

-As of February, 2019, this command also works on Youtube live streams.
+This command also works on Youtube live streams.

 If a video ad is playing, the times will relate to the ad rather than to the requested video.